 From the print edition, Winter 2012

 It’s amazing what you can fit in a meatball.
 Anne Loucks started amping up the nutritional content of hers (she adds mushrooms, zucchini, carrots, onions and peppers) when she realized it was a great way to get a full serving of vegetables into her kids.
 “I started hiding veggies in other foods when my oldest was about 15 months old,” says the Ottawa mom.
 “He was a picky eater, and getting him to eat vegetables was a challenge.”
-(You can find her recipe for Sneaky Veggie Meatballs here.)
+(Here’s her recipe for Sneaky Veggie Meatballs.)